A person applying a foamy cleanser to their face with a gentle smile, wearing a black headband.

 Eating for Ink: Why Your Chicken Soup Just Got a Side of Spinach

-To lift its curing or mending power, add a handful of spinach!
-Spinach is full of vitamin C, which helps your body produce collagen—an necessary protein for wound curing or mending and skin elasticity.
+To lift its healing power, add a handful of spinach!
+Spinach is full of vitamin C, which helps your body produce collagen—an essential protein for wound healing and skin elasticity.

 1. How long should I follow a tattoo-friendly diet?